Internal Links SEO Usage Guide

-Internal links are links that go from one page on a domain to a different page on the same domain, see in this article how you can use this internal linking practice to boost your site SEO by helping Google to find your content.
+Internal links are links that go from one page on a domain to a different page on the same domain; see this article for a guide on how internal linking can help boost your site’s SEO with internal links usage, helping Google find your content.

-Google finds your posts and pages best when they’re linked to from somewhere on the web.
+Google finds your posts and pages best when linked to from somewhere on the web.
 Internal links also connect your content and give Google an idea of the structure of your website.
-They can establish a hierarchy on your site, allowing you to give the most important pages and posts more link value than other, less valuable, pages.
-So using the right internal linking strategy can boost your SEO!
+They can establish a hierarchy on your site, allowing you to give the most important pages and posts more link value than other, less valuable pages.
+So, using a guide to a correct internal linking strategy can boost your SEO.

 Internal links x external links: Every website consists of internal and external links.
-Internal links connect pages and posts on your own website and external links connect your pages to other websites.
-In this post, we’ve focused on internal links and what they mean for SEO.
-If you want to get more external links pointing to your site, see our posts on link building.
+Internal links connect pages and posts on your website, and external links connect your pages to other websites.
+This guide has focused on internal links and what they mean for SEO.
+See our posts on link building if you want to get more external links pointing to your site.

-Google crawls websites by following links, internal and external, using a bot called Google bot.
-This bot arrives at the homepage of a website, starts to render the page and follows the first link.
-By following links Google can work out the relationship between the various pages, posts and other content.
-This way Google finds out which pages on your site cover the similar subject matter.
+Google crawls websites by following internal and external links using a bot called Google bot.
+This bot arrives at the homepage of a website, starts to render the page, and follows the first link.
+By following links, Google can work out the relationship between the various pages, posts, and other content.
+This way, Google finds out which pages on your site cover a similar subject matter.

-In the sidebar of this post, for example, you’ll see links to the category ‘Content SEO’ and to the ‘Internal linking’ and ‘Site structure’ tags.
+For example, in the sidebar of this post, you’ll see links to the category ‘Content SEO’ and the ‘Internal linking’ and ‘Site structure’ tags.
 We make sure Google understands that the content on those pages is related to the content of this post by adding these links.

-When you get the concept that links pass their link value on, you’ll understand that more links to a post mean more value.
-Because Google deems a page that gets lots of valuable links as more important, you’ll increase the chance of that page ranking.
+When you understand the value of Internal Links SEO usage, you’ll know that more links to a post mean more value.
+As Google considers a page that receives a lot of valuable links important, you will increase the chance of your ranking.

 Internal Links Practice

-It’s crucial for your SEO to evaluate and improve internal linking strategy on a regular basis.
-By adding the right internal links you make sure Google understands the relevance of pages, the relationship between pages and the value of pages.
+Your SEO must evaluate and improve your internal linking strategy regularly.
+By adding the right internal links, you make sure Google understands the relevance of pages, the relationship between pages, and the value of pages.

 We always advise website owners to imagine their website to be a pyramid with the most important content on top.
 We call those articles cornerstone content.
-There should be lots of links to that most essential content from topically-related pages in the pyramid, which passes most link value on to those pages.
+There should be lots of links to the most essential content from topically-related pages in the pyramid, which passes the most link value onto those pages.
 However, you should also link from those top pages to subpages about related topics.
 Linking internally to related content shows Google what pages hold information about similar topics.

-Besides linking from topically-related posts and pages, it’s possible to make your cornerstone content more authoritative by adding links to it from the homepage or the top navigation.
-This will give the most important posts or pages a lot of link value and makes them stronger in Google’s eyes.
+In addition to links to topic-related posts and pages, you can make your main content more authoritative.
+This is by adding links to it on the homepage or top navigation.
+This will give the most important posts or pages a lot of link value.
+And that will make them stronger in Google’s eyes.

-If you run a blog it could be beneficial to add internal links to the taxonomies the post belongs to.
-Adding links to the category and tags helps Google to understand the structure of your blog and helps visitors to more easily navigate to related posts.
-At Yoast we always link to the matching categories and tags in the sidebar of each post:
+If you run a blog, it could be beneficial to add internal links to the taxonomies the post belongs to.
+Adding links to the category and tags helps Google understand your blog’s structure and helps visitors navigate related posts more easily.
+At Yoast, we always link to the matching categories and tags in the sidebar of each post:

-We’ve already seen that linking to related posts helps Google to understand your site structure, but it also helps to link to one or more related posts at the end of your article.
-There are many available plugins and modules that add complete related posts sections to your posts.
-If you use one we recommend testing whether the related posts are actually the best-related posts.
-If you’re not sure, linking to posts manually (or using our internal linking tool – more on that later) is probably best.
+We’ve already seen that linking to related posts helps Google to understand your site structure.
+But it also helps to link to one or more related posts at the end of your article.
+Some many available plugins and modules add complete related post sections to your posts.
+If you use one, we recommend testing whether the related posts are the best-related posts.
+If you’re unsure, linking to posts manually (or using our internal linking tool – more on that later) is probably best.

 The last option to mention is creating internal links to the most popular or newest posts on your website.
 These are best in the sidebar of your blog or the footer of your website to show it on all pages and posts.

 Creating a popular or recent posts section benefits you because link value passes to the linked posts from many different pages and posts.
-Also, the posts will be easier for visitors to access, increasing traffic – using a guide to a correct internal links strategy and more traffic is a positive sign to Google too.
+Also, posts will be easier for visitors to access, increasing traffic – using a guide to a correct internal links strategy and more traffic to your site is also a positive sign for SEO and Google.

 You also probably have links that aren’t important for SEO on your website.
 If you have a login link for your clients on the homepage, for example, you don’t want to leak link value to your login page – that page doesn’t need to rank high in the search results.

-Note that adding a ‘no-follow’ tag doesn’t mean that those target pages can’t be found in Google’s search results.
-If you don’t want pages or posts to show up in the search results you should give them a ‘no-index’ tag as well.
+Adding a ‘no-follow’ tag doesn’t mean that those target pages can’t be found in Google’s search results.
+If you don’t want pages or posts to appear in the search results, you should give them a ‘no-index’ tag.
 The ‘no-index’ tag means that Google shouldn’t render the page and shouldn’t give the content a place in the Google index to show up in the search results.

-Our Yoast SEO Premium plugin helps improve your internal link structure with its internal linking suggestion tool, which helps you to find related posts to link to.
+Yoast SEO Premium plugin helps you improve your internal link structure with its internal link suggestion tool.
+It also helps you find related posts to link to.
 When you’re writing a post, you can immediately link to a related post by dragging the link into the editor.
 The plugin also includes an option to mark your most important articles as cornerstone content, which tells the suggestion tool to show those cornerstone content articles at the top of the list, so you’ll never forget to link to them!

 In the free version of Yoast SEO, you’ll also find a handy tool called the text link counter.
 This tool counts the internal links in a post and the internal links pointing to a post.
-This visualizes which posts could use a few more links or which ones should receive more links.
+This visualizes which posts could use more links or should receive more.
 This will all help you work purposely on your site structure.

-Without the usage of internal SEO links, your content can’t rank!
-With a solid internal linking strategy, you can show which content is related and which of your articles are most informative and valuable.
-If you follow the guidelines in this post both Google and your users will understand your site better, so the usage of internal links is very important for SEO and any site that aims to rank high on Google.
+Without the usage of internal SEO links, your content cannot rank!
+With a solid internal linking strategy, you can show what content is related and which of your articles are most informative and valuable.
+If you follow the guide in this post, both Google and your users will understand your site better, so the usage of internal links is very important for SEO and any site that aims to rank high on Google.